Mark J. Dobrow, PhD

 - Adalsteinn Brown (ex officio) is the Dean of the Dalla Lana School of Public Health at the University of Toronto and the Dalla Lana Chair of Public Health Policy at the University of Toronto.
 He has held senior leadership roles in policy and strategy within the Ontario government, founding roles in start-up companies, and has extensive experience in performance assessment.
 He received his undergraduate degree in government from Harvard University and his doctorate from the University of Oxford, where he was a Rhodes Scholar.

-Converge3 is based in the Institute of Health Policy, Management and Evaluation at the University of Toronto.
-We are funded by the Ontario Ministry of Health and Long-Term Care and includes multiple partner organizations, including Li Ka Shing Knowledge Institute at St. Michael’s Hospital, McMaster University, Ottawa Hospital Research Institute, ICES, Health Quality Ontario, and Public Health Ontario.
+The Centre has multiple partner organizations, including the Ontario Ministry of Health, Li Ka Shing Knowledge Institute at St. Michael’s Hospital, McMaster University, Ottawa Hospital Research Institute, ICES, Health Quality Ontario, and Public Health Ontario.